GiorgosNik/spotube-package/README.md

 ## Dependencies

-In order to convert the YouTube videos to `.mp3` format, you need to have ffmpeg installed in your system.
+In order to utilize all the features provided by Spotube, it is necessary to have ffmpeg installed and configured in your system`s PATH variable.
+If no ffmpeg installation is detected, Spotube will attempt to download the [prebuilt ffmpeg binaries](https://github.com/yt-dlp/FFmpeg-Builds) kindly provided by the yt-dlp team.
+This will allow Spotube to function, but will disable some advanced features like volume normalization.

-To do this, follow the instructions relevant to your system:
+To install ffmpeg manually, follow the instructions relevant to your system:

 ### Ubuntu: